 The reflection handling is good.
 Although it doesn't get bright, its semi-gloss finish does enough to reduce glare from small light sources, like if you have a lamp or some spotlights in your room.

-The Vizio V Series TV uses a BGR sub-pixel structure, which doesn't affect image quality; however, it can negatively affect text clarity when using the TV as a PC monitor.
+This TV uses a BGR sub-pixel structure, which doesn't affect image quality; however, it can negatively affect text clarity when using the TV as a PC monitor.
 You can read more about it here.
-It also has dithering in blue pixels, which negatively impacts the 4k upscaling as some images aren't as sharp.
+It also has dithering in blue pixels, negatively impacting the 4k upscaling as some images aren't as sharp.

-Unfortunately, the Vizio V Series TV doesn't have an option to introduce flicker, and it always flickers at 480Hz with its backlight setting below its max.
+Unfortunately, the Vizio V Series doesn't have the option to introduce flicker, and it always flickers at 480Hz with its backlight setting below its max.

 There's no motion interpolation feature to bring lower-frame-rate content up to 60 fps.